The Complete Guide to Singapore Expat Health Insurance

 The private health system is made up of over 2,000 GP clinics and 12 private hospitals.

-The quality of medical practice between private and public healthcare is pretty indistinguishable so the choice of where to go really comes down to cost and service.
-Private clinics and hospitals can cost as much as three times as the public services, but this is offset by shorter waiting times, smarter consultation rooms, private bedrooms, better food and so forth.
+The quality of medical practice between private and public healthcare is pretty indistinguishable, so the choice of where to go really comes down to cost and service.
+Private clinics and hospitals can cost as much as three times as the public services, but this is offset by shorter waiting times, smarter consultation rooms, private bedrooms, better food, and so forth.

-Really the difference is between being treated as a patient versus that of a hotel guest, albeit a sick one.
+Really, the difference is between being treated as a patient versus that of a hotel guest, albeit a sick one.

 Why do you need health insurance?

-By now you’ll be getting the picture that there is an essentially competitive public and private healthcare system in Singapore, both of which are excellent, but neither of which is free.
+By now, you’ll be getting the picture that there is an essentially competitive public and private healthcare system in Singapore, both of which are excellent, but neither of which is free.
 So how do you avoid incurring huge debts anytime you need to see a doctor?

 Enter health insurance.

 If you are a local citizen or foreign PR (permanent resident), stop reading now.
-You are lucky enough to be on the receiving end of government subsidies and a national health insurance plan, MediShield, so aren’t in need of the following advice.
+You are lucky enough to be on the receiving end of government subsidies and a national health insurance plan, MediShield, so you aren’t in need of the following advice.

 Who actually needs health insurance?

-Within this broad brushstroke of ‘expats living in Singapore’ you are likely to fall into one of the following categories:
+Within this broad brushstroke of ‘expats living in Singapore,’ you are likely to fall into one of the following categories:

 • You have started your own business in Singapore and need to put in place your own health insurance plan from the outset.